vizicist/palette/doc/installation.md

 These are the instructions for installing a binary release of the Palette system.
 If instead you want to rebuild it from the source code, see
 <a href=building.md>these instructions</a>.

-A complete Space Palette Pro installation requires the Omnisphere and Stylus RMX synthesizers from Spectrasonics.
-To make it easier to try things out, these instructions show how to install the Dexed and Vital synthesizers, and the default configuration assumes that.
-The demo version of Resolume can be used if you don't have a licensed version.

 The instructions below assume that you have:
   - Windows 10 or later
   - Resolume Avenue 7 or later (~$300)
   - Plogue Bidule (~$100), see https://www.plogue.com/products/bidule.html
   - LoopBe30 (~$20), see from https://www.nerds.de/en/order.html
   - at least one Sensel Morph, or some other 3D cursor-providing device or program
+  - Omnisphere and Stylus RMX synthesizers from Spectrasonics.

 ## One-time installation steps